vicary/fresh_graphql/README.md

 # fresh-graphql

-GraphQL development for Deno Fresh.
+A simple GraphQL server for Deno Fresh.

 ## Live Demo